 Sirnagar is famous for its green gardens and parks.
 But the largest and perhaps the most popular Mughal Garden in Srinagar is the Shalimar Bagh.

 Located along Dal Lake, it was laid in 1619 by Mughal emperor Jahangir for his beautiful wife Nur Jahan.
 Divided into three terraced parts, this garden is lined with trails of chinar and carpeted with colorful flower beds.
 Exquisite arched niches called chini khanas are the highlights of this garden.

-Costing a mere 10rp (20 Singapore cents) for the ticket, you can visit for the amazing view of the lake, or partake in a small picnic under a tree’s shadow.
-The garden is a popular haunt for local families to have a picnic and they are really friendly (Some invited me to sit with them even though they did not speak a single word of English).
+Costing a mere 10rp (20 Singapore cents) for the ticket, you can visit for the amazing view of the lake.
+Or perhaps partake in a small picnic under a tree’s shadow.
+The garden is a popular haunt for local families to have a picnic.
+These locals are really friendly.
+Some invited me to sit with them even though they did not speak a single word of English.

 You can also find kids swimming in the pond or playing cricket.
-They even showed me a big, gaping hole along the back wall of the garden that people could crawl through without paying for the ticket!!!!
+They even showed me a big, gaping hole along the back wall of the garden!
+People could crawl through without paying for the ticket!
 It’s just 20 cents though, don’t be cheap!

-In my next post, I will share more with you about other destinations that i visited in Kashmir, which are Pahalgam and Gulmarg specifically.
+In my next post, I will share more with you about other destinations that i visited in Kashmir.
+Mainly regarding Pahalgam and Gulmarg.